1. Concepts of Quality Assurance

 6.2.
 Quality parameters calculation

-The weighted aritmetic mean between the different assessment activities.
-Remember that it is required to obtain a minimum score of 4 in the final assessment and to perform all the small assessments along the course.
+The aritmetic mean between the different assessment activities.
+Remember that it is required to obtain a minimum score of 4 in the final assessment and to perform all the final topic assessments along the course.

 It is only possible to RECUPERATE the final assessment.

-IMPORTANT: The option to participate in the recuperation of the final assessment means that the student will lose the score obtained in the first option (you will not have the option to choose the best score between the two options).
+The option to participate in the recuperation of the final assessment means that the student lost the score obtained in the first option (you do not have the option to chose the best score between the two options).

 Criteris específics de la nota «No Presentat»:

-Not performing any of the assessment tests and not presentingthe SOP.
-The presentation to one of the assessments or the SOP will not allow to obtained a "not presented" score.
+Not performing any of the assessment tests and not presenting any of the self-evaluation reports and the oral presentation.
+The only presentation of one of the assessment or reports will not allow to obtained a "not presented" score.